Reflections on From Inactivity to Independence

 For example, there is clear alignment with:

-The evidence in the report suggests that embedding personalised, strength-based movement supports:
+The evidence in the paper suggests that embedding personalised, strength-based movement supports:

 • improved wellbeing and confidence for residents